-We stared with Mentoring, and today we are going to look at Patience and Friendship and why they matter, particularly in a difficult marriage.
+We looked at mentoring, and today we’ll look at Patience and Friendship and why they matter, particularly in a difficult marriage.

 My husband and I had a rough beginning and looking back, these three things – mentoring, patience and friendship – changed the course of our relationship.

-Please note that these principles work best in situations where a couple is experiencing typical growth pains and there’s desire to get better.
-If you are in a marriage where abuse and cheating are involved, refer to links provided in last week’s post.
+Please note that these principles work best in situations where a couple is experiencing normal growth pains and there’s desire to get better.
+If you are facing chronic marriage issues, please read this article – Boundaries in Marriage: 5 Guidelines for Setting Limits with a Difficult Spouse

 But generally, if your newlywed boat rocking or perhaps chugging along at a slower – and bumpier – pace than you would like, it is possible to navigate to calmer shores.